kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 [root@kubernetes-master ~] $ tail -f /var/log/kube-scheduler.log
 ```

-To view the services on any of the kubernetes-minion(s):
+To view the services on any of the nodes:
 ```sh
 vagrant ssh minion-1
 [vagrant@kubernetes-master ~] $ sudo su